Hernán Santa Cruz: Beginnings in politics

 At the end of the 1930s, he became friends with the then Minister of Health Salvador Allende.
-Both were even neighbors in the same building on Victoria Subercaseaux Street, in the center of Santiago de Chile.
-These apartments became informal venues for meetings with Peruvian and Venezuelan exiles, who discussed the need to unite Latin America (Human Rights Yearbook of the U. of Chile 2021).
+Both were even neighbors in the same building on Victoria Subercaseaux Street, in the center of Santiago.
+These apartments became informal venues for meetings with Peruvian and Venezuelan exiles, who discussed the need to unite Latin America.

 Senator Isabel Allende, daughter of the late President Salvador Allende, paid tribute in Congress in 1999, in which she indicated that "as time progresses, there are few opportunities in which we can encounter such noble examples, of the best of our democratic tradition.
 In fact, when we remember the career of Hernán Santa Cruz Barceló, we will see, without a doubt, one of the best expressions of our republican history, one that laid the foundations of an uninterrupted democracy for more than four decades, of that tradition that filled us of pride in the face of the vicissitudes and complexities of a convulsed world."

-Senator Allende also said that it was his vocation for public service, as well as the political networks he had built, that led the then President Gabriel González Videla to appoint him in 1947 as Chile's ambassador to the newly created United Nations.
+Senator Allende also said that it was his vocation for public service, as well as the political networks he had built, that led President Gabriel González Videla to appoint him in 1947 as Chile's ambassador to the newly created United Nations.
 During González Videla's presidential campaign, Hernán Santa Cruz was in charge of international affairs.